 If your application is denied, the provider or the applicant has 28 days from the date of the denial to file an appeal.
 A hearing will be set before the BOCC within 75 days to allow the appellants to present documentation as to why the decision of denial is incorrect.

 Please contact Elmore County Social Services with any questions or concerns you may have.
-The names and addresses of the Department is listed below.
+Contact information is as follows:

 Elmore County Courthouse